-Every golfer wants to be able to hit it further out on the course, whether it’s off of the tee or 250 yards out on the fairway.
+Every golfer wants to be able to hit it further, whether it’s off of the tee or 250 yards out on the fairway.

 As you may know, speed — more specifically, clubhead speed — is the single greatest contributor to distance, since a higher clubhead speed translates to a higher ball speed.
 It has been shown that, with a driver, every 1 mph increase in clubhead speed results in approximately 2.8 more yards of carry.

-If you think that there’s room for you to improve in that area, the drills that follow below should help you.
+If you think that there’s room for you to improve in that area, the drills that follow should help you.

-Hold It Up
+1. Hold It Up

-What this drill is: With your driver or other long club, address the ball and hold the club up about 2-3 feet in the air.
+With your driver or other long club, address the ball and hold the club up about 2-3 feet in the air.

 Once you get used to the feeling of swinging quicker through the ball, you can go back to taking your normal address, and hopefully you’ll start generating a bit more clubhead speed naturally.

-Speed Up by Slowing Down
+2. Speed Up By Slowing Down

-What this drill is: Put your left hand across your chest onto your front-right shoulder (or vice versa for a left-handed golfer).
+Put your left hand across your chest onto your front-right shoulder (or vice versa for a left-handed golfer).
 With your other hand, hold your club (driver, etc.) upside-down right above the clubhead, with the clubhead facing towards the ground.